Jaehaerys I Targaryen

-Jaehaerys was the third son of King Aenys and Alyssa Velaryon.
+Jaehaerys was the third son of King Aenys I Targaryen and Queen Alyssa Velaryon.
 During the Faith Militant uprising, when Aenys thought King's Landing too unsafe, he fled to Dragonstone with his wife and all his children except for his eldest two, Aegon and Rhaena, who were in the Westerlands at this time.

 Dragonstone was held by Visenya Targaryen, whose counsel was for Aenys to bring "fire and blood" to the Faith of the Seven.
 Aenys, never the most robust, fell seriously ill.
 The Dowager Queen Visenya took over his care and Aenys briefly improved.
-Aenys then suffered a collapse when he learned his son and daughter were besieged at Crakehall, and died later.
-Upon his death Visenya mounted her dragon and flew to Pentos to retrieve her son Maegor.
+Aenys then suffered a collapse when he learned Aegon and Rhaena were besieged at Crakehall, and soon died.
+Upon his death, Visenya mounted her dragon and flew to Pentos to retrieve her son Maegor.

 In 44 AC, Visenya passed away.
-The chaos of her death gave Alyssa an opportunity to escape with Jaehaerys and Alysanne.
-She also took the Valyrian sword Dark Sister.
+The chaos of her death gave Alyssa an opportunity to escape with Jaehaerys and Alysanne, as well as the the Valyrian sword Dark Sister.
 They eventually found sanctuary at Storm's End.
-Maegor, as punishment, had her son Prince Viserys tortured to death, leaving his mutilated body in the courtyard of King's Landing to rot.
+Maegor, as punishment, had Prince Viserys tortured to death, leaving his mutilated body in the courtyard of King's Landing to rot.